-Background: Busulfan (Bu) is an anticancer drug-induced a variety of adverse effects for cancer patients.
+Background: Busulfan (Bu) is an anticancer drug with a variety of adverse effects for cancer patients.
 Oxidative stress has been considered as a common pathological mechanism and it has a key role in the initiation and progression of liver injury by Bu.

-The Aim: To evaluate the antioxidant Impact of L-carnitine and Coenzyme Q10 and its protective role against oxidative stress damage occur in liver tissues.
+Aim: The study aimed to evaluate the antioxidant impact of L-Carnitine and Coenzyme Q10 and their protective role against oxidative stress damage in liver tissues.

-Methods and Material: Thirty-six albino rats were divided equally into six groups.
-G1 (con), received I.P. injection of DMSO plus 1 ml of distilled water daily by oral gavages; G2 (Bu), received I.P. injection of Bu plus 1 ml of the distilled water daily; G3 (L-car), received 1 ml of L-car orally; G4 (Bu + L-car) received I.P. injection of Bu plus 1 ml of L-car, G5 (COQ10) 1 ml of CoQ10 daily; G6 (Bu + COQ10) received I.P. injection of Bu plus 1 ml of CoQ10 daily.
+Material and Methods: Thirty-six albino rats were divided equally into six groups.
+G1 (con), received I.P. injection of DMSO plus 1 ml of distilled water daily by oral gavages; G2 (Bu), received I.P. injection of Bu plus 1 ml of the distilled water daily; G3 (L-Car), received 1 ml of L-Car orally; G4 (Bu + L-Car) received I.P. injection of Bu plus 1 ml of L-Car, G5 (CoQ10) 1 ml of CoQ10 daily; and G6 (Bu + CoQ10) received I.P. injection of Bu plus 1 ml of CoQ10 daily.

 Results: The recent data showed that Bu induced significant (P<0.05) elevation in serum ALT, AST, liver GSSG, NO, MDA and 8-OHDG, while showing significant (P<0.05) decrease in liver GSH and ATP.
 On the other hand, L-Carnitine and Coenzyme Q10 ameliorated the negative effects prompted by Bu.
 Immunohistochemical expression of caspase-3 in liver tissues reported pathological alterations in Bu group while also showed significant recovery in L-Car more than CoQ10.